 - Yeshiva boys must wear a yarmulke (kippa) throughout the school day and throughout the school.
 Caps and hoods are not permitted.
-(See below re Gym, specified school trips). - Yeshiva boys are encouraged to wear tzitzit. - Shirts must cover the shoulder - Students must wear long pants during the school day.
-(See below re Gym).

-- Tefillot: Students of bar mitzvah age are expected to put on tefillin and, depending on family practice, tallit.
-Students may wear a Jewish hat during tefillot if that is their custom. - Gym: Students may wear a cap instead of a yarmulke.
+(See below re Gym, specified school trips). - Yeshiva boys are encouraged to wear tzitzit. - Shirts must cover the shoulder. - Students must wear long pants during the school day.
+(See below re Gym). - Tefillot: Students of bar mitzvah age are encouraged to put on tefillin. - Students may wear a Jewish hat during tefillot. - Gym: Students may wear a cap instead of a yarmulke.
 Students may wear shorts. - Specified school trips: Student may be permitted to wear a cap instead of a yarmulke. - Rosh Chodesh (New Moon): Students are encouraged to dress in a button-down shirt.